5 simple tips to manage your Shoulder Osteoarthritis (OA)

 Maintain a good posture: It is very important to maintain a good posture as this minimises the stress on the shoulder.
 If you have a forward head posture or rounded shoulders the joints are not sitting in a neutral position and there is excessive stresses on the shoulder during all activities.
 This can lead to excessive degeneration of the area and thus an aggravation of the OA.
 Use proper methods for bending, lifting, reaching, sitting and standing.

-Watch this video to know more details about how shoulder osteoarthritis occurs, along with a brief outline of its medical management.
+Watch this video to know more details about how shoulder osteoarthritis occurs and how to manage it:

 If you like this blog and want to be notified about new blogs as soon as they are published, subscribe to my mailing list below.